janfeitsma/MRA-prototype/INTEGRATION-CMAKE.md

 ## Use & develop via standalone repo

-refer to a git repository checkout elsewhere on your system.
+Refer to a git repository checkout elsewhere on your system.

 ## Integrate with own code using cmake